 Estimated yardages are posted once a tournament has been published on the website.
 Due to weather, course conditions and other factors, Premier staff reserves the right to make changes as it deems fit upon arrival at the course the day prior to the first round.
 It is always a good policy to check the event page for any yardage changes, which will be posted by 7pm the evening before the tournament.

 All of our age divisions have no maximum # of strokes per hole.
 You must play each hole until you hole the ball out.

 Players are not allowed to play a practice round on the tournament course during any tournament round date.
 Penalty: Disqualification.

-Each age division will receive a trophy or award for Champion, Runner-Up, and Third Place, regardless of field size.
+In multi-day events, each age division will receive a trophy or award for Champion, Runner-Up, and Third Place, regardless of field size.
+"1&Done" awards will be given to Champion, Runner-Up, and Third Place, regardless of field size.